monadicus/snarkops/snops_book/user_guide/envs/STORAGE.md

 An optional number used if you want to wipe the old storage.

-The recommendation is to increment this number, `clean` the env, and then `prepare` it again.
+The recommendation is to increment this number, `delete` the env, and then `apply` it again.

 The default value is `0`.